-- Development of a systematic understanding of the historical, socio-cultural and political evolution of various national cinemas, including their aesthetical traditions and forms, current characteristics and possible future developments. - Development of a systematic understanding of the ways audiences engage with cultural texts and practices of various national cinemas, and make meaning from them. - Students are expected to demonstrate the ability to gather, organise, analyse and deploy complex, abstract and competing ideas regarding national cinemas in order to effectively make comparisons and connections, identify possible new concepts and formulate arguments in clear communication.
+- Develop a systematic understanding of the historical, socio-cultural and political evolution of various national cinemas, including their aesthetical traditions and forms, current characteristics and possible future developments. - Develop a systematic understanding of the ways audiences engage with cultural texts and practices of various national cinemas, and make meaning from them. - Demonstrate the ability to gather, organise, analyse and deploy complex, abstract and competing ideas regarding national cinemas in order to effectively make comparisons and connections, identify possible new concepts and formulate arguments in clear communication.